Biden administration urges judge to block Texas abortion law | Law-Order

 Other states, mostly in the South, have passed similar laws that ban abortion within the early weeks of pregnancy, all of which judges have blocked.
 But Texas' version has so far outmaneuvered courts because it leaves enforcement to private citizens, not prosecutors, which critics say amounts to a bounty.

-Texas officials argued in court filings this week that even if the law were put on hold temporarily, providers could still face the threat of litigation over violations that might occur in the time between a permanent ruling.
+Texas officials argued in court filings this week that even if the law were put on hold temporarily, providers could still face the threat of litigation over violations that might occur between then and a permanent ruling.

-“The federal government's complaint is that the Heartbeat Act is difficult to effectively enjoin,'' the state wrote in objection to the lawsuit by the Biden administration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)